 How does the Excel Schedule result in additional course offerings for students?

 In a typical six period day or A/B schedule, each teacher is responsible for five courses during the year.
 In contrast, with the SCHS Excel schedule, teachers teach three courses each semester or six over the year.
 This enables Santa Cruz High to offer an additional class for each full time equivalent teacher.
 This results in 3 additional classes for every one hundred enrolled students.
 These additional classes have enabled us to offer additional sections of impacted classes as well as courses that we might not otherwise be able to offer.
 These additional classes include courses at all levels and in all disciplines.
-Examples of additional courses include: Video Production, AP Statistics, English Literacy Development, AP Chemistry, Honors US History, and English Composition.
+Examples of additional courses include: Video Production, French Language classes, Senior English electives, and a wide array of AP classes.

 How does the Excel Schedule benefit students with special needs?

 Students with learning disorders and English learners have the opportunity to take tutorial support classes or English Language Development classes in addition to the full six classes required of all students.
 This enables students to focus on high school graduation and/or “A-G” requirements while getting support for their specific educational needs.

 Is it a problem for students to have a gap between sequential courses?